International

 |

-Since the World Cup began in England in 1938, Cuba has won 25 of the 29 competitions it has competed in (there have been 36 competitions including the 2005 World Cup in Holland).
-Cuba has also played host to the world championships 11 times.
+Since the World Cup began in England in 1938, Cuba has won 25 of the 30 competitions it has competed in.
+Cuba has also played host to the World Cup 11 times.

-The Cuban national team has captured 10 Pan-American Games baseball titles, including the last 9 in a row.
-It defeated the U.S. in the final game in Santo Domingo, Dominican Republic in August of 2003 to take the gold.
+The Cuban national team has captured 10 Pan-American Games baseball titles, including the last 9 of the last 10.

 Although international baseball appeared in exhibition form as early as the 1904 Olympic Games in St. Louis, it took until 1992 for baseball to be recognized as a medal sport, after being seen as a demonstration sport at the Seoul Olympics of 1988 and the 1984 Los Angeles Olympics, where Cuba did not compete.
 At the 1992 Olympic Games, in Barcelona, Cuba defeated Taiwan 11-1 to win the gold medal.